Alerts & Notifications

 Slack

-Get alerts in your Slack channels
+Get alerts in your Slack workspace channels

-Webhook
+Custom Webhook

-Send alerts to your own endpoints
+Send alerts to any HTTP endpoint

 Configuring Alerts